JiatongWangAlex/Maximinus_Thrax_Database_Explorer_Streamlit_v2/README.md

 You are free to share, copy, and adapt the records or schema for any purpose, provided you give appropriate credit by citing this project.

-## LLM Use declaration

-Some features of the user interface is created with the help of a large language model (gemini).
-However, the database and data architecture are fully human made.
-So is the overall design of the UI.

 ## The full documentation for this project is being prepared